Fabian Hürzeler: Who is the former Bayern Munich youth player outdoing Jürgen Klopp and heading from St Pauli to Brighton?

 Hürzeler's former teammate at the Bayern youth academy, Borussia Dortmund midfielder Emre Can, predicted "a great career as a coach" even if the Pauli boss did not make it as a player.
 He appeared for Bayern's reserve team in two spells, either side of a season in Hoffenheim's second string, before joining amateur outfit FC Pipinsried as player-coach in 2016.
 He juggled that job with the role of assistant coach of the Germany U20 and U18 sides before joining Schultz's staff, all the while studying for his DFB coaching licence that he completed in April.

 You can see why Hürzeler was a man in demand, after all he outdid Klopp's feat of going unbeaten in the first seven matches of his coaching career while at Mainz in 2001, with the current Liverpool boss winning 'just' six of them.
-Hürzeler has not only pushed Pauli closer to the Bundesliga, but also broken the Bundesliga 2 record held by another Jürgen, Jürgen Wähling, who won his first eight games in charge of Hannover in 1986.
+Hürzeler has not only pushed Pauli back into the Bundesliga, but also broken the Bundesliga 2 record held by another Jürgen, Jürgen Wähling, who won his first eight games in charge of Hannover in 1986.
 At the time, Hürzeler was still seven years away from being born in Houston, Texas.